ErrorMaker/Recharger-Unlimited-Clicks/README.md

 1. Paste the 3 dlls in zip in the dependencies folder of tanji.
 2. Install the exe in tanji modules.
 3. Open the extension
+4. Click Activate
-4. Double click any use item
+5. Double click any use item
-5. Then click start or F4 for it to start.
+6. Then click start or F4 for it to start OR stop it.

 If you need help using this extension please message me on discord Ahmed#8333